SiddAjriY2Jaccount/angular-practice/README.md

 # angular-practice
-Practice repo for all apps developed using Angular
+Practice repo for all apps developed using Angular.